ftyers/calma/sharedtaskdata/README.md

 In order to investigate the role of related language data, we present two tracks:

-**Track 1** is a traditional supervised learning scenario.
-Competitors get annotated data from the target languages and learn a model which can analyze unseen target language word forms.
+**Track 1** Competitors get annotated data from related languages and learn a model which can analyze unseen target language forms.
 In addition, competitors are allowed to use the input forms in the test set when training their systems.

-**Track 2** does not provide any annotated target language data.
-Instead competitors get annotated data from related languages and learn a model which can analyze unseen target language forms.
-In addition, competitors are allowed to use the input forms in the test set when training their systems.
+**Track 2** Competitors get annotated data from related languages and learn a model which can analyze unseen target language forms.
+In addition, competitors are allowed to use the input forms in the test set and a plain text dataset when training their systems.

 We encourage participants to provide thorough error analysis.